Go1dExperience/react-test/README.md

 This project was based on "All-In-One Angular, React & Node Course  Airbnb Style App" course: https://github.com/Jerga99/bwm-react

-It uses MERN stack.
-  On React part:
+ # On React part:

-    1. It is rewritten in funtional component, complete with React Hooks, SCSS, various dependencies such as React-toastify, React-responsive-modal, React-image-crop... to make the app look nicer and more responsive.
+    ** It is rewritten in funtional component, complete with React Hooks, SCSS, various dependencies such as React-toastify, React-responsive-modal, React-image-crop... to make the app look nicer and more responsive.

-    2. It includes basic level of React, such as React-redux, Redux-form, React-router-dom, axios-service... to help getting used to React.
+    ** It includes basic level of React, such as React-redux, Redux-form, React-router-dom, axios-service... to help getting used to React.

-    3. The funtional component requires rewriting a lot of the codes, since the instruction uses class-base components.
+    ** The funtional component requires rewriting a lot of the codes, since the instruction uses class-base components.
 Among many differences, one can get familiar to React hooks, and how it simplifies many problems class components have

       Exp: useState hooks can replace componentDidMount, componentDidUpdate, and componentWillUnmount, which makes the code a lot shorter